JZylinski/Coursera-Getting-Cleaning-Data-Assignment/README.md

 ### The Data

-The data was collected from smartphones worn during experiments run on 30 test subjects performing six different activities.<sup>1</sup> The smartphone data was generated via the device's embedded accelerometer and gyroscope.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+The data was collected from smartphones worn during experiments run on 30 test subjects performing six different activities.
+The smartphone data was generated via the device's embedded accelerometer and gyroscope.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.<sup>1</sup>

 Detailed information about the data used in this assignment can be found in the [University of California Irvine (UCI) Machine Learning Repository.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) The actual data is [here.](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)